Advisory Group

 Dr Ken Emond

 Dr Ken Emond is the Head of Research Funding at the British Academy.
 Ken was born in Elderslie and went to school in Paisley.
 He is a graduate of the University of St Andrews with a doctorate in Scottish History.
-After working as a civil servant in the Department of Transport, Ken joined the British Academy in 1992.
+After working in the Department of Transport, Ken joined the Academy in 1992.
 As Head of Research Funding since 2008, Ken is responsible for the administration of the Academy’s UK grants and fellowship schemes, and he has extensive experience in advising on research funding matters.
-Ken also acts as an adviser to the Aurelius Trust.
-His book, The Minority of James V: Scotland in Europe, 1513-1528 was published in November 2019.
+His book, The Minority of James V: Scotland in Europe, 1513- 1528 was published in November 2019.
+He was elected as a Fellow of the Society of Antiquaries in November 2022.